• Skip to primary navigation

 If you love the benefits of natural rubber, the HEVEA classic is another great option.

 Unlike the Ecopiggy, this rubber pacifier has a few more ventilation holes and a heart-shaped design to allow room for baby’s nose.
-The one downfall about natural rubber pacifiers is that they are recommended to be replaced every six to eight weeks as the rubber can break down.
+The one downfall about natural rubber dummies is that they are recommended to be replaced every six to eight weeks as the rubber can break down.

 Philips Avent Soothie Pacifier